-So I’m going to tell you about one idea you can implement today that will help YOUR late elementary, middle school, or high school student who hates to write.
+So I will tell you about one idea you can implement today that will help YOUR late elementary, middle school, or high school student who hates to write.

-After all, I’m all about bringing your kids’ homeschool education to life while having a happy, thriving home.
-So solving the problem of your kids hating to write is much better than letting them suck the life out of you for months or even years.
-Do you agree?
+After all, I’m all about bringing your kids’ home education to life while having a happy, thriving home.
+So solving the problem of your kids hating to write is much better than letting this one thing suck the life out of you for months or even years.

 Are you ready?
 So this is what you do…

-Assign a reading response journal at least 4 days a week to your child(ren) who hate(s) to write.
+Assign a reading response journal at least four days a week to your child(ren) who hate(s) to write.

 This is simple but effective.
-All you do is have your student begin a reader’s response journal and write in it almost every day.
+All you do is have your student begin a reader’s response journal and write in it almost daily.
 But only for FIVE MINUTES to start.
-You’ll tell your writer that even if he has more to say, he can only write for five minutes.
+You’ll tell your writer that he can only write for five minutes even if he has more to say.

-So have him read x amount of pages/a chapter, or however much you think is reasonable for the age of your student and the complexity of the reading.
+So have him read x amount of pages/a chapter, or however much you think is reasonable for your student’s age (and the complexity of the writing).
 And it’s perfectly fine to have this reading be below their normal reading level.
-If it is an exciting story, it will make this exercise even less scary.
-And if you have a reluctant writer, the better the story, the easier this is going to be.
+Additionally, it will make this exercise even less scary if it is an exciting story.
+And if you have a reluctant writer, the better the story, the easier this will be.

-Keep reading for the details, but first, let’s see how you’re going to make this work.
+Keep reading for the details, but first, let’s see how you will make this work.

 - Find a smaller-sized spiral notebook or a composition book.
 (Smaller = less intimidating.)

-- Next, as I mentioned before, picking an exciting story chosen particularly for this child is less intimidating because s/he will become absorbed in the story and it will be easier to write about.
+- Next, as I mentioned before, picking an exciting story for this child is less intimidating because she’ll become absorbed in the story, and it will be easier to write about.

-- Lastly, you are going to start with having your student write for only five minutes.
+- Lastly, you will start by having your student write for only five minutes.